 Waterfall (option)

 Some Cal Spas are equipped with a waterfall feature, with LED lights inside the housing.
-Depending on the spa model, the waterfall design may vary.
-The flow of the waterfalls water can be adjusted in most spa models by turning the primary water diverter inside of your spa.
+The flow of the waterfall water can be adjusted in most spa models by turning the primary water diverter inside of your spa.